 I'm interested in getting people to interact physically with artworks.
-This is a static sculpture, and then upon interaction, you have a performance.
-So what you have is an immediate experience of the outcomes of your actions.
-There are dialogues and transformations between the psyche and the ideas that take shape within the context of the work, as the two become linked through interaction.
-So the performative act of interacting with a sculpture of this type, and then creating a performance (where the viewer becomes an actor or participant) will hopefully lead the viewer down a cognitive path.
-“What am I doing” and then “what actions are taking place within the the work” and “how am I affecting the actions taking place within the work?”
-Then psychically there's a connection between all these actions taking place.
+"Codorus Creek Detritus" is a static sculpture, and then upon interaction, you have a performance.
+So what you have is a direct experience of the outcomes of your actions.
+There are dialogues and transformations between the psyche and the ideas that take shape within the artwork's context, as the two become linked through interaction.
+So the performative act of interacting with a sculpture of this type and then creating a performance (where the viewer becomes an actor or participant) will hopefully lead the viewer down a cognitive path.
+"What am I doing" and then "what actions are taking place within the artwork," and am I affecting the actions taking place within the work?"
+Then psychically, there's a connection between all these actions taking place.

 Section 4: Childhood Mindset

 Two small kids kept going back to the piece and playing with it all night, whereas the adults kept asking me questions about it.
-So the appeal to the child mindset, to me was fantastic.
+So the appeal to the child mindset, to me, was fantastic.
 The whole idea that adults wanted words and explanations was interesting.
-It revealed what what happens in adulthood where you put on all the psychological brakes.
+It revealed what happens in adulthood, where you put on all the psychological brakes.
 Children don't have that.
-They don't have those societal mechanisms that say “you shouldn't be doing this.”
-So what I am interested in provoking is this idea that you go here and you see something like this, and you start to play with it.
+They don't have those societal mechanisms that say, "you shouldn't be doing this."
+So what I am interested in provoking is this idea that you go here and see something like this, and you start to play with it.

 Section 5: Affordance

 This tire becomes a little bit shaky.
-You have the idea that it might wobble off of it supports.
+You have the idea that it might wobble off of its supports.
 When you design something to be interacted with, you try to reveal enough about this object such that it will compel a user to begin to interact with it.
-So the easiest thing that you can relate this to would be something like a handle on a coffee mug.
+So the most immediate thing that you can relate this to would be something like a handle on a coffee mug.
 The intuitive reaction is to pick it up like this.
 A lot of designers work with this idea in mind without even knowing what it is.
-By the very placement of this handle and the idea that it's attached to something that's around and turning the negative space that happens down here, people become aware that these elements are designed to be grabbed.
-If you grab the handle, then it can turn, and that's the concept of “affordance.”
-So what you have is a whole bunch of things that are arranged to engage the viewer in some kind of physical interaction.
+By the placement of this handle and the idea that it's attached to something that's around and turning the negative space that happens down here, people become aware that these elements are designed to be grabbed.
+If you hold the handle, then it can turn, and that's the concept of "affordance."
+So what you have is a whole bunch of elements arranged to engage the viewer in a kind of physical interaction.
 Then what happens after this interaction is a kind of performance that takes place.
 So the viewer is then performing, but then the sculpture is also performing.
 So then the viewer becomes a performer and a participant in a performance piece.

-The effect of physically interactive works of art is that they place the viewer/participant into the mindset being in a state of play.
-This is the state of being in the present moment that Zen Buddhists often talk about.
-In this state, one is capable of a simultaneous awareness of eros and logos (the forest and the trees or the whole and its parts, respectively [Jung]).
-Eros in this case refers to the connecting nature of the world and intuition.
+The effect of physically interactive works of art is that they place the viewer/participant into the mindset of being in a state of play.
+This mindset is the state of being in the present moment that Zen Buddhists often talk about.
+In this state, one can have a simultaneous awareness of eros and logos (the forest and the trees or the whole and its parts, respectively [Jung]).
+Eros, in this case, refers to the connecting nature of the world and intuition.
 Logos refers to the rational deconstructive nature.
 In vacillating between these states of awareness during play or interaction, a person builds on what Jean Piaget called their developmental process.
 Other psychologists refer to the construction of a self-regulatory system.

 These processes often emerge without the conscious effort or decision making process of the viewer/participant.
 That is to say that they happen naturally or intuitively.
-When seeing some of Alexander Calder's smaller mobile works, a natural reaction is to blow on them to see if they will move.
-When they do, there is a unique kind of psychological engagement that happens as different compositional variations emerge as the result of the repositioning of moving parts.
-This engagement is unlike that that which occurs when interacting with one of his stabiles for example.
+When seeing Alexander Calder's smaller mobile works, a natural reaction (for me) is to blow on them to see if they will move.
+When they do, there is a unique kind of psychological engagement that happens as different compositional variations emerge due to the repositioning of moving parts.
+This engagement is unlike that which occurs when interacting with one of his "stabiles," for example.

-In the case of 'Codorus Creek Detritus', the viewer is placed in the middle of any narrative that is taking shape within the work.
-The tire asks to be considered more seriously by the physical nature of the interaction, because the viewer is being deliberate about their will to participate in the performative act.
+In the case of "Codorus Creek Detritus," the viewer is placed in the middle of any narrative taking shape within the work.
+The tire asks to be considered more seriously by the interaction's physical nature because the viewer is deliberate about their will to participate in the performative act.
 Therefore, a greater sense of immediate understanding begins to emerge.
-The viewer/participant is causing the movement of the tire, and is therefore an agent in the narrative of the work.
-Since "Codorus Creek Detritus" talks about the human impact on the environment, then the participant manipulating the work at any given time, is an actor within that narrative.
-The affordances in the work beckon the viewer to interact with the piece by getting low to the ground where there is a crank that will cause movements when manipulated.
+The viewer/participant is causing the movement of the tire and is, therefore, an agent in the work's narrative.
+Since "Codorus Creek Detritus" talks about the human impact on the environment, then the participant manipulating the artwork at any given time is an actor within that narrative.
+The aspects of affordance within the artwork beckon the viewer to interact with the piece by getting low to the ground where a crank will cause movements when manipulated.